-My birthday was last week and it was fabulous!
+My birthday was a few days ago and it was celebrated with a fabulous party!
 Happy birthday to me!
 With age comes wisdom (or so they say), and so I’ve been reflecting on my life and the various intellectual, emotional, and spiritual journeys I’ve taken throughout the years.
 I’m no wise sage, but there is definitely some valuable wisdom in this post.

 Here are some life lessons I’ve learned along the way to exactly where I am today.